emonhossainraihan/GraphQL/projects/hacker-news/README.md

 # Prisma

+> Prisma Client(provides the database layer which offers CRUD operations) is used to access the database in your GraphQL resolvers (similar to an ORM)

 ORMs are libraries that map tables in your database to classes in your programming language.
 [Prisma](https://www.prisma.io/docs/understand-prisma/prisma-in-your-stack/is-prisma-an-orm), on the other hand, is a database toolkit.
 The toolkit includes Prisma Client, which is an auto-generated query builder that exposes queries which are tailored to your models.

 It replaces traditional ORMs and makes database access easy, migrates your database schema.